Claude Ryan: Politics

 Ryan then led the party into the 1981 provincial election.
 His Liberals finished just 3% behind the PQ in the popular vote, but the latter won twice as many seats; Quebec elections have typically seen large discrepancies between raw votes and seat counts.
 The loss was widely blamed on Ryan's campaign style, which was criticized for being old-fashioned and ill-suited for the television age.
 Notably, he refused to tailor sound bites for the evening news.
 Ryan was succeeded as MNA opposition leader and party chief by Bourassa, who was making a political comeback.

+Ryan was the last non-interim Liberal leader who did not become premier until Dominique Anglade.

 After the Liberals regained power under Bourassa in the 1985 election, Ryan became one of the most important members of the government and served as Minister of Education.
 He was also Minister of municipal affairs, public safety and minister responsible for the Charter of the French language.
 He also served in the cabinet led by Daniel Johnson.

 Many in English Canada might remember Ryan for his work against the establishment of an independent Quebec.
 Those who followed his career, as a publisher and later as a politician, noted that he also opposed the existing federal status quo, which he considered as too centralized, despite statements to the contrary by Canadian Prime Minister Pierre Elliott Trudeau.